vinceanalytics/vince/README.md

 # vince

-The Cloud Native Web Analytics Platform.
-Built on Apache Arrow and Apache Parquet.
+API first Cloud Native Web Analytics For Startups Built on Apache Arrow and Apache Parquet.

 > **note**
 > Vince does not support realtime queries.
 Events are processed daily at configured time of the day.